 - Interns who wish to work with mammals in rehabilitative care must receive pre-exposure rabies inoculation

 The internship time commitment is 32 hours/week for 12 weeks.
 International interns are solely responsible for obtaining any required visas.
-On-site housing is not available, but we may be able to help find affordable off-site boarding.
+This internship is unpaid and on-site housing is not available, but we may be able to help find affordable off-site boarding.

 Interns must pass a criminal background check and sign a waiver and release of liability.